Eswatini tells mobile operators to suspend Facebook access after protests | Law-Order

 Eswatini tells mobile operators to suspend Facebook access after protests

 MTN Eswatini said it had implemented the directive from the country's communications commission to suspend Facebook access with immediate effect and until further notice.
 It did not say what reason the commission gave for its order.
-Eswatini government spokesman Sabelo Dlamini referred all questions to the communications ministry.
-A senior official there was not immediately available when called by Reuters seeking comment.
+Deputy Prime Minister Themba Masuku told the state broadcaster that the Facebook suspension was aimed at protecting Swazis, and he confirmed Eswatini was expecting envoys from Southern African countries this week to address the crisis.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)